stevemk14ebr/RETools/JITCall/README.md

 float
 double

-optional * on any of the above.
+optional * on any of the above to represent a pointer type
 ```

 Supported calling conventions: